 Observation I.2.b:

-The number of MPs in a unidirectional traffic path may differ between the two traffic directions, - from perspective of a particular network operator, - from perspective of the MG location in the end-to-end RTP path.
+The number of MPs in a unidirectional traffic path may differ between the two traffic directions, from the perspective of a particular network operator and from the perspective of the MG location in the end-to-end RTP path.

-The reporting framework, - in user and control plane -, is identical as in use case #1.
+The reporting framework, - in user and control plane -, is identical to use case #1.

 Additional filtering capabilities: